 |VISA TYPE||Fee charged|

-|Uniform schengen visa application for children from the age of 6 to 12 years||35,- EUR|
+|Schengen visa application of a child of age 6 to 12 years||40,- EUR|

-|National (long-stay) visa granted in connection with the performance of Slovakia’s commitments under international treaties or for the benefit of the Slovak Republic or along with a residence permit in the Slovak Republic||33,- EUR|
+|National (long-stay) visa granted in connection with the performance of commitments of the Slovak Republic under international treaties or for the benefit of the Slovak Republic or in connection with a residence permit application submitted in the Slovak Republic||33,- EUR|

-|National (long-stay) visa issued in connection with collection of granted residence permit in the Slovak Republic||9,50 EUR|
+|National (long-stay) visa issued to the holder of the residence permit in the Slovak Republic||9,50 EUR|

 Frequently asked questions:

 Do I need an appointment to submit my visa application?

 Diplomatic missions or visa centres may require prior appointment for submission of the visa application.
 Further information will be provided by the diplomatic mission.